Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/env_introduction.md

 ```

 If using the second creation method, then there should be an environment class named `PythVeh2dofconti` in the file.
 If neither of the two requirements are met, the creating function will raise an error.

+You can also create a differentiable environment model (used in model-based RL) using a similar method.
+The only difference is that the environment model file should be named "`env_id`_model.py" and the creating function in the file should be named as `env_model_creator()`.

 ### Naming conventions